ipfs/specs/keystore/readme.md

 	ipfs key rm	<key>             - Delete a given key from your keystore ipfs key rename <key> <name>  - Renames a given key

-    ipfs key sign <data>          - Generates a signature for the given data with a specified key ipfs key verify <data> <sig>  - Verify that the given data and signature match ipfs key encrypt <data>       - Encrypt the given data ipfs key decrypt <data>       - Decrypt the given data

 	ipfs key send <key> <peer>    - Shares a specified private key with the given peer

     Use 'ipfs key <subcmd> --help' for more information about each command.